ihsanmokhlisse/OCPday/README.md

 # RedHat OpenShift 4.x Introduction Day
-## for Advanced and Primium Red Hat Patners
+## for Advanced and Premium Red Hat Patners
 September 2019

 In this repositiory you find the content of the event and usefull links to make you familar with the new release